MyHealth.Alberta.ca Network

 School Curriculum

-In Alberta, the health curriculum includes sexual health outcomes beginning in grade four.
+In Alberta, the curriculum includes sexual health outcomes beginning in grade four.
 To learn more, see curriculum overview on our Teacher Portal.

 Helpful Tools